Tottenham Hotspur F.C. in European football

-Tottenham Hotspur Football Club became the first British club to win a major European competition, with the European Cup Winners' Cup in 1963.
-In 1972, they won the inaugural UEFA Cup and won the competition again in 1984.
-The team regularly qualified for European football in the 2010s, and were runners-up in the 2018–19 UEFA Champions League.
-Defender Steve Perryman is the club's most decorated player; winning two UEFA Cup titles.
+Tottenham Hotspur Football Club became the first English and British club to win a major European, UEFA-regulated competition, with their win against Atlético Madrid in the final of the 1962–63 European Cup Winners' Cup.
+In 1972, they won the inaugural UEFA Cup – beating fellow English club Wolverhampton Wanderers in the final – and won the competition again in 1984 and 2025, the latter after it was renamed into the UEFA Europa League.
+Additionally, they were runners-up in the same competition in 1974, losing to Dutch side Feyenoord Rotterdam in the final.
+Furthermore, the team regularly qualified for European football in the 2010s, culminating with a runner-up finish in the 2018–19 UEFA Champions League, where they lost the final to fellow English club Liverpool.

+Defender Steve Perryman is the club's most decorated player, winning two UEFA Cup titles.
 Striker Harry Kane holds the record for most goals with 45, and most appearances with 76.
 In September 2021, Kane became the first player to score a hat-trick in each of the Champions League, Europa League, and Europa Conference League.

 Up until 2016, White Hart Lane served as the club's home venue for European home matches, which was temporarily replaced with Wembley Stadium the following season.
-Their first home match of the 2016–17 UEFA Champions League group stage saw the club's highest ever record attendance of 85,011 for a European home match against Monaco.
+Their first home match of the 2016–17 UEFA Champions League group stage saw the club's highest-ever record attendance of 85,011 for a European home match against Monaco.
 As of 2019, home games are played at the Tottenham Hotspur Stadium.
+Tottenham have a tradition of wearing white shorts as part of their kit during European fixtures, as opposed to the navy blue shorts they wear during domestic fixtures, an idea conceived to help increase visibility under poor quality floodlights.

 Summary

 By competition

-Source: UEFA.com, Last updated on 8 March 2023.
+Source: UEFA.com, Last updated on 4 November 2025.
 Pld = Matches played; W = Matches won; D = Matches drawn; L = Matches lost; GF = Goals for; GA = Goals against.
 Defunct competitions indicated in italics.